ryppl/boost-history/committee/LWG/proposals/explicit-refinement.rst

     In particular, we *must* pick the right version of an algorithm without a single point of definition of all versions.

+The principle of type-safe overloading is based on that same idea.

 Explicit Refinement
 ===================